 Psoriatic arthritis (PsA) is a complex autoimmune disease that affects many individuals living with psoriasis.
 This chronic condition causes inflammation in the joints, leading to discomfort, pain, and mobility issues.
-But, understanding it can help patients navigate its challenges effectively.
+Learn the side effects of psoriatic arthritis today!

 What is Psoriatic Arthritis?